agentv9/Modular-DIscord-Bot-Template/README.md

         this.client = client

-        // Optional Util variables
-        this.commandsDIR = path.join(__dirname, "commands") // If your module has commands, you can put the path here and the bot will automatically load them, this parameter is optional if your module has no commands.
+        // Optional variables, if any of these are set the bot will attempt to load the specified paths. this.commandsDIR = path.join(__dirname, "commands") // Path to your modules command directory this.modelsDIR = path.join(__dirname, "models") // Path to your modules models directory this.eventsDIR = path.join(__dirname, "events") // Path to your modules events directory (Check the events section farther down the docs to see how events work!)
       }

       async Init() { // This function will run on bot start, it should be used for all your initilization logic